 And if you’re a boater, you can dock right in front of Bartaco to imbibe.
 Just don’t drink and boat.

-Top Restaurants on the water in Stamford, Connecticut
+Top Restaurants on the water in Stamford and Norwalk, Connecticut

 Just to the east of Greenwich, Stamford offers more of an urban atmosphere.